 Once you have presented your passport and entry card at the ‘Arrival’ counter, you will be fingerprinted and photographed.
 After having our entry stamped and our passports returned, there was a brief luggage inspection by customs officials.

-It seemed unusual for foreigners like us to pass through this Immigration as well and my malaria prophylaxis and other items were photographed.
+It seemed unusual for foreigners like us to pass through this Immigration as well and our malaria prophylaxis and other items were photographed.
 We were also photographed as the officials checked our luggage.

 Transfer from Immigration to Bueng Kan town centre